Guardian Home Program

 GUARDIAN HOME PROGRAM REQUIREMENTS

-A security deposit of approximately 50% of the current pet price will be required.
-Rather than paying full price for a pet puppy, you will receive a “pick of the litter puppy” for a 50% security deposit of the normal pet price.
+Rather than paying full price for a pet puppy, you will receive a “pick of the litter puppy” for a $1500.00 security deposit.
 You are getting the best that Magnolia Australian Labradoodles has to offer in an Labradoodle puppy.
 This means that in the litter this puppy possesses the best qualities as outlined in our breed standard, not only for type, conformation, color and movement, but also for temperament, soundness and coat quality.

 The program is only available to families and individuals who live within a 60 mile radius of Magnolia Australian Labradoodles.
 We ask that you assess your lifestyle, reliable transportation and permanency in the area to ensure that you are able to meet the requirements of caring for a pet, but also meeting the requirements of the Guardian Home Program agreement.
 We do require the dogs to come back to us for short visits so they can participate in the assessment and testing process, and eventually the breeding program, but always the Guardian Home dogs return to their family after these short breaks.
 After your dog has fulfilled the requirements under the Guardian Home Program, we then pay to spay/neuter them for you, and they continue to live with your family in their forever home.